mongo-dart/mongo_dart/README.md

   await coll.save(v1);
 ```

-or you can perform field level updates with top level getter `modify` for ModifierBuilder fluent API
+or you can perform field level updates with method `update` and top level getter `modify` for ModifierBuilder fluent API

 ```dart